Fragtality/Any2GSX-Plugins/README.md

 Under the very first line named "SELECTION", make sure the `required_tags` part has all the correct tags - for example `required_tags = "A320,CFM,WF"` or `required_tags = "A320,IAE,SL"`.
 Save it and if you're having the same issue I had maybe that'll fix it.  <br/>
 Mine was just "A320,CFM" so I added the ',WF' at the end and now it works.

+For some Liveries, the `atc_id` needs to be corrected (shared by Coppo in Discord):
+> ok, so I set an atc_id value ("HA-LTA") and now the livery works with Any2GSX.
+Another livery from the pack which I did not edit the atc_id still doesn't work, so it is that field that causes it.

 <br/>

 #### INI.A306